‘A Complete Unknown’: Bob Dylan’s Activism Watered Down or Revitalised?

 Or is a new folk musical directions inherently political?

-In the beginning of the film, Dylan’s originals aren’t encouraged, since a newcomer to the folk music genre is expected to respect the “Shakespeares” of it.
+In the beginning of the film, Dylan’s originals aren’t encouraged, since a newcomer to folk music is expected to respect the “Shakespeares” of the genre.
 Sylvie [Suze Rotolo] however argues that all old songs were new once, and in the same breath comments on the civil unrest in the South.
-To suspend the folk music genre in time, it’s implied, is then to keep it in the past – going against its principle as a genre of revolution.
+To suspend the folk music genre in time, it’s implied, is to keep it in the past – going against its core principle as a genre of revolution.

 A 2025 poster for the film.
 Copyright: Searchlight Pictures © All Rights Reserved.
 Photo: IMDb.

 The pressing question that wouldn’t leave me after watching the film was exactly this: is the film suffused with activism or devoid of it?
-Is it a bland blanket story over the complex start of an even more complex career?
-Is folk music a genre so inherently political that it doesn’t need more attention drawn to it?
-Or is this a story that shows rebellion on several planes and engages a new generation with Bob Dylan?
+Is it a bland blanket story — cleaning up the complex start of an even more complex career?
+Or is folk music a genre so inherently political that it doesn’t need more attention drawn to it?
+Or, the secret third option, is this a story that shows rebellion on several planes and wishes to engage a new generation with Bob Dylan?

 A symbol for America in the mid-20th century

-Some solace can therefore be found.
-Perhaps the intention of the filmmakers was to pique a new audience’s interest in Dylan, urging them to discover him and his advocacy on their own, guided and inspired by the introductory narrative.
-Thus, the revival of his spirit would become more important than the revival of his politics.
+Some solace can, however, undoubtedly be found in the narrative.
+Perhaps the intention of the filmmakers was to pique a new audience’s interest in Dylan, urging them to discover him and his advocacy on their own, guided and inspired by the introductory story.
+Thus, the revival of his spirit would becomes more important than the revival of his politics.
 Ergo, the fact that new generations understand that we ought to be exactly “what they don’t want us to be” becomes more important than a complete lecturing about the political intricacies of 1965.
-The role of pop stars in politics has changed drastically, but Mangold still considers art capable of impacting social change: “people no longer trust information, but at least metaphor, emotion and imagination may still have a way, since it exists in a place that already is known to be not exactly factual”.
+The role of pop stars in politics has changed drastically, but the director James Mangold still considers art capable of impacting social change: “people no longer trust information, but at least metaphor, emotion and imagination may still have a way, since it exists in a place that already is known to be not exactly factual”.

 More than one way to play a song

 All in all, I can’t tell if this film purposefully skirts politics in order to let the music do the talking or lacks attention to what a socially seismic shift the performance was, not just in the world of music.
-I am on the fence, and swayed, quite subjectively, by the performances of the cast, whose glances, electricity, and outbursts show that this is clearly the story of a beginning and may serve many purposes.
-In many ways, what Mangold does best in his depiction of Dylan, is the refusal to show little else than the evolution of his music and Dylan’s milieu.
-By showing how fame compresses, simplifies, and ignores a celebrity – we as the audience are barely any smarter about who Bob Dylan was or what really went on in his head – but we understand a fraction of what the shock of the Newport Folk Festival 1965 meant.
+I am on the fence, and swayed, quite subjectively, by the performances of the cast, whose glances, electricity, and outbursts, show that this is clearly the story of a beginning and may serve many purposes.
+In several ways, what Mangold does best in his depiction of Dylan, is the refusal to show little else than the evolution of his music and Dylan’s milieu.
+By showing how fame compresses, simplifies, and ignores a celebrity – we as the audience are barely any smarter about who Bob Dylan was or what really went on in his head – but we understand a fraction of what the shock of the 1965 Newport Folk Festival meant.
 It was Dylan’s first break away from the expectations of him as a folk activist singer – it was a goodbye and a “fuck you”, a refusal to be a stranger to himself, crushed under the weight of everyone else – and thus what elevated him from great to iconic.
-Bob’s conversation with Pete in the end perhaps captures this ambiguity best: “There’s more in this world to sing about than justice, Pete.
+The final conversation between Bob and Pete which was kept in the film captures perhaps this ambiguity best: “There’s more in this world to sing about than justice, Pete.
 And there’s more than one way to play a song.”

 Bob and Sylvie arriving at the climactic Folk Festival of 1965.
 Copyright: Searchlight Pictures © All Rights Reserved.
 Photo: IMDb.